 Starting in the 2022 Quality Measure Catalog, payers indicated which measures used in contracts are stratified by race, ethnicity, and/or language (REL) for internal use-meaning that stratified results are informative but not a component of the payer/provider global budget arrangement.
 Payers also reported if measures were stratified for contractual use-meaning that stratified results were incorporated into provider contracts for accountability.

-This inaugural publication provides broad information about the number of payers stratifying measures for either purpose, but a future publication may include additional detail specifying measures stratified for contractual use.
-It is worth recognizing, however, that MassHealth, MGBHP, and UHC did stratify at least one measure by race, ethnicity, and/or language for contractual use in 2023 contracts.
+This publication provides broad information about the number of payers stratifying measures for either purpose, but a future publication may include additional detail specifying measures stratified for contractual use.
+It is worth recognizing, however, that MassHealth and BCBSMA did stratify at least one measure by race, ethnicity, and/or language for contractual use in 2024 contracts.

 Understanding which measures are most commonly stratified may help inform policies to focus efforts toward broader, system-wide REL stratification and identify opportunities to reduce health inequities.
-One measure was stratified by five of the eight reporting payers, and is a Core set measure: NCQA HEDIS Controlling High Blood Pressure.
-An additional seven measures were stratified by four reporting payers, all of which are NCQA HEDIS measures in the Menu set, including metrics of diabetes control, child and adolescent immunizations, preventive screenings and child well-care visits, and behavioral health.
+Two measures were stratified by five of the seven reporting payers, and both are Core set measures: NCQA HEDIS Controlling High Blood Pressure and NCQA HEDIS HbA1c Control for Patients with Diabetes: Poor Control (>9.0%).
+An additional eight measures were stratified by four reporting payers, all of which are NCQA HEDIS measures and include one additional Core set measure and seven Menu set measures, including metrics of diabetes care, child and adolescent immunizations, preventive screenings, and child well-care visits.